Sandwiched R\'enyi Convergence for Quantum Evolutions: Mixing times

 Using Theorem \ref{thm:betaVsAlpha} we can lower bound $\beta_p$ in terms of the usual logarithmic Sobolev constant $\alpha_p$.
 Combining this with Theorem \ref{thm:l1mixingfrombp} shows the following Corollary.

 \begin{cor}[Mixing time bound from logarithmic Sobolev inequalities] Let $\liou:\M_d\ra\M_d$ be a primitive Liouvillian with fixed point $\sigma\in\D^+_d$.
 Then

 \end{cor} By Corollary \ref{cor:MixingFromLogSob} a nonzero logarithmic Sobolev constant always implies a nontrivial mixing time bound.
-Previously, this was only known under additional assumptions (specifically $l_p$-regularity~\cite{Kastoryanosob}) on the Liouvillian in question.
+One should say that the same bound was showed in~\cite{Kastoryanosob} for $p=2$, however under additional assumptions (specifically $l_p$-regularity~\cite{Kastoryanosob}) on the Liouvillian in question.
 While these assumptions have been shown for certain classes of Liouvillians (including important examples like Davies generators and doubly stochastic Liouvillians~\cite{Kastoryanosob}) they have not been shown in general.
-It should also be noted that in the case $p=2$ the mixing time bound from Corollary \ref{cor:MixingFromLogSob} actually coincides with the bound obtained in \cite{Kastoryanosob} under the additional assumption of weak $l_p$-regularity.
+Moreover, the bound in Theorem \ref{thm:l1mixingfrombp} clearly does not depend on $p$ and one could in principle optimize over all $\beta_p$.
+However, as the computations in subsection \ref{sec:simplecases} already indicate, it does not seem to be feasible to compute or bound $\beta_p$ for $p\not=2$ even in simple cases and one will probably only work with $\beta_2$ in applications.

 The bound from Corollary \ref{cor:MixingFromLogSob} also has the right scaling properties needed in recent applications of rapid mixing, such as the results in \cite{stabcubitt,rapidarealaw}.
 In particular, together with the results in \cite{quasifreesob}, the last Corollary shows that the hypothesis of Theorem 4.2 in \cite{stabcubitt} is always satisfied for product evolutions and not only for the special classes considered in \cite{Kastoryanosob}.